Quick Tips for Home Office Organization

 Home offices need a clear work area, and that means providing adequate space for computer hardware and peripheral equipment, a spot for reference materials, file space and a location for frequently referenced supplies and paper.
 Make sure your office furniture provides ample space for work and storage.

-The efficient office should be zoned into activity areas:
+The efficient office should be zoned into three activity areas:

 - The Work Center, which includes a clear workspace, the computer and frequently-used office products.